 Also, as Scientific Method — Twelve Logic Steps as a Methodology of Investigation illustrates, without a creative mental and emotional stance there will be little or no mental cognition of a sensorial perception.
-Humans typically approach the topic of olfactory perception with disinterest and biased opinions, which render the individual incapable of accurate sensorial perceptions.
+Humans typically approach the topic of olfactory perception with disinterest and biased opinions, which render the individuals incapable of accurate sensorial perceptions.

 On page 9 of Batty's dissertation a reference is made to the gypsy moth, that "is able to detect the pheromones of the female... from several miles away."
 It is useful to remember this little bit of information for when the topic is raised later in this article.

 Page 10: "Not all auditory experiences are directional or determinately spatial…" I have learned that some individuals cannot mentally discern dimensional structurings of sound waves as determined by hearing how the sound varies relative to its bouncing from the sides and backsides of objects.
 By hearing the variances of sound, as is in part suggested by the Doppler Effect, the sense of hearing is capable of discerning the presence of objects, as well as the objects' densities and temperatures and compositions, as bats may similarly perceive objects through the perception of sound waves.
-Humans typically give little to no conscious thought and analysis about sensorial perceptions, and thus it is to be expected that the individuals may not discern the nature of any.
+Humans typically give little to no conscious thought and analysis to sensory perceptions, and thus it is to be expected that the individuals may not discern the nature of any.